-Prerequisite(s): A Grade of 'C' or better in ENG 110.
-(Focus on Written Communication and Integrative and Applied Learning).
 Students apply discipline-specific knowledge to a variety of writing situations encountered by professionals: correspondence, proposals, documented research reports, abstracts, definitions, product and process descriptions.
-Projects emphasize developing skills in audience analysis, including multicultural considerations; analytical reading; critical thinking; research methods; and clear writing, with attention to the ethical dimensions of workplace writing.
-Additional course work will be required for students taking this as an Honors course and a 'B' grade or higher must be earned in order for the student to receive an Honors designation.
+Projects emphasize developing skills in audience analysis, including multicultural considerations; analytical reading; critical thinking; research methods and clear writing, with attention to the ethical dimensions of workplace writing.
+Additional course work will be required for students taking this as an Honors course, and a 'B' grade or higher must be earned in order for the student to receive an Honors designation.

-Credit hours: 3 Lecture contact hours: 3 Lab contact hours: 0 Typically offered: Fall, Spring
+Credit hours Lecture contact hours Lab contact hours Typically offered CORE 42 (MOTR) equivalent 3 3 0 Fall, Spring MOTR ENGL 200 - Composition II.

-ENG 225 Creative Writing:Playwriting
+ENG 225 Creative Writing: Playwriting

-Prerequisite(s): A Grade of 'C' or better in ENG 110.
+Prerequisite(s): A grade of C or better in ENG 110.

 Problems in playwriting.
-Students who earned a 'D' in ENG 110 may appeal to the department chair for admission to this course through a portfolio of work.
+Students who earned a D in ENG 110 may appeal to the department chair for admission to this course through a portfolio of work.

-Credit hours: 3 Lecture contact hours: 3 Lab contact hours: 0 Typically offered: Upon demand
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 0 Upon demand